modoboa/modoboa/.github/ISSUE_TEMPLATE/Bug_Report.md

 ---
 name: 'Bug Report'
-about: 'Report a reproducible bug in the framework.'
+about: 'Report a reproducible bug in the software.'
 title: ''
 labels: ''
 assignees: ''